lifeisstillgood/softwaremind/docs/newbook/intro.rst

 politics will not end, but democracy will change politics of elite in and out of orgs

+Jp Morgan was a democratising force just like FDR using the mass of people to push aside old feudal elites (and make new ones natch)

 * 2 orders magnitude conjecture - that forms will divide up like this ??
  - The Economist presents a simplified model of every issue.
 But it is possible that every prod-parallel env can supply a model (ie the model that SEC holds fed every minute about traders)